 The fourth and final phase of the project focuses on the site at Bower Ashton and involves constructing two new buildings to support our Schools of Art and Design and Film and Journalism as well as modernising our existing studios, facilities, research labs and student support provision.

-In September 2017 we are opening new film studios, to provide industry-standard production and post-production facilities for our programmes in Animation, Photography and Filmmaking ((Building 1) Film Studios design access statement (12MB)).
-This will be followed in 2018 by another new building to house design studios and provide a new home for our fabulous physical making facilities.
+In September 2017 we open our beautiful new studio building that provides industry-standard production and post-production facilities in animation, filmmaking and photography.
+This will be followed in 2019 by another new building to house art and design studios and provide a new home for our fabulous physical making facilities.

 The final element of this phase will be to refurbish teaching rooms and bring together student support services to offer an even better student experience.